rittels-windy-plugins/rittels-windy-plugins.github.io/README.md

 You can open a number of embedded plugins,  though it is advisable not to open more than 2 or 3,  else the screen becomes cluttered.

 I also made a custom-picker.
 This looks nearly identical to the desktop picker.
 It has a slightly squarer buttons,  to differentiate it from the internal windy picker.
-With the custom picker,  I can add info to the picker and use it to plot waypoints for instance.
+With the custom picker,  info and buttons can be added to the picker.

-In the past I attached stuff directly to the internal windy picker,  but Ivo asked that I <b>NOT</b> do that,  and rather make a clone of the picker,  so that if the DOM is changed,  it does not break this picker.
+In the past I attached stuff directly to the internal windy picker,  but Ivo asked that I <b>NOT</b> do that,  and rather make a clone of the picker,  so that when the DOM is changed,  it does not break this picker.

 More on the custom picker here:   [https://github.com/rittels-windy-plugins/custom-windy-picker](https://github.com/rittels-windy-plugins/custom-windy-picker) .